 Advertisement

 What actually is inflation?
 And what does it mean for me?

 The term “inflation” is the technical way of describing the rate at which prices are rising.
 But what does it actually mean and how does it impact your life?
 If you’ve noticed the cost of a bunch of bananas or a pack of loo rolls is still getting more expensive and your household bills are still expensive, that’s because inflation was high for, well, far too long.
-The higher the inflation rate, the faster your bills increase.
+And prices are still rising.

+Advertisement